-1. Vegetable or fruit
+- 1. Vegetable or fruit

-2. E.g., berries, apple slices, spinach
+- E.g., berries, apple slices, spinach

+- 3. (Students' choice)

 MEALS

 Look at each meal and snack as it comes up on the screen and check off the Canada's Food Guide (CFG) foods you see in the images: VF = vegetables and fruits, WGF = whole grain foods, PF = protein foods.